Skip ahead to:

 Skills tested: organisation, prioritisation, attention to detail, communication

-- How would you go about designing a ride-sharing app for blind people? (note: we're interested in the process and your approach, not features)
+- How would you go about designing a ride-sharing app for people with a visual impairment? (note: we're interested in the process and your approach, not features)

 Skills tested: data analysis, product passion, organisation, prioritisation